fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/11_Reboot_day_2/01_reboot_ecommerce/README.md

 - Checkout the bill.
 - Quit the program.

-But inside each of those steps, there are things to do!
+But inside each of those steps, there are cool things to do!

 ### Menu